From Grunts to Lexicons: Emergent Language from Cooperative Foraging: Result

-\textbf{Population size affects compositionality [\emph{ScoreG}-FC].} As shown in \autoref{fig:topsim_vs_pop}, population size has an effect on \emph{topsim}.
+\textbf{Population size affects compositionality [\emph{ScoreG}-FC].} Linguistic and cognitive studies suggest that larger communities are more likely to develop compositional languages \cite{reali2018simpler, raviv2019larger}.
+Motivated by this, we investigate how compositionality varies with increasing population size.
+As shown in \autoref{fig:topsim_vs_pop}, population size has an effect on \emph{topsim}.
 For XP agents, \emph{topsim} increases from population size 2 and saturates from size 6.
 In contrast, XP+SP agents show a more consistent upward trend in \emph{topsim} as population size increases, plateauing around size 12–15.
 Interestingly, XP+SP agents trained in a population of size 2 also achieve the highest \emph{topsim} across all population sizes.
 However, we caution against the interpretation of effective language from such a small population because this language could be overfitting to a fixed partner and may not generalize well to more diverse partners.
-Linguistic and cognitive studies suggest that larger communities tend to produce more compositional languages \cite{reali2018simpler, raviv2019larger}.
-While population training promotes consistency, we observe that compositionality does not increase monotonically, aligned with previous works \cite{kim2021emergent, rita2022role, michelrevisiting}.
+While population training promotes consistency, we observe that compositionality does not increase monotonically, aligned with results reported in previous studies \cite{kim2021emergent, rita2022role, michelrevisiting}.